002940 1280 1280 Fit 90

 1930

-George & Ada Seymour (pictured above), bought, renovated and re-opened the Pomme d’Or once more.
+George and Ada Seymour (pictured above), bought, renovated and re-opened the Pomme d’Or once more.
 At that time the entrance was in Wharf Street, flanked on both sides by inns, “The Three Tuns” and “The Navy Hotel”.

 The hotel has been under the continuous ownership and management of the Seymour family ever since.